 This guide is intended for publishers who want to use the Google Mobile Ads SDK to load and display ads from Verizon Media via mediation.
 It covers how to add Verizon Media to an ad unit's mediation configuration, how to set up Ad Network Optimization (ANO), and how to integrate the Verizon Media SDK and adapter into a Unity app.

 The AdMob mediation adapter for Verizon Media has the following capabilities:

 - Latest Google Mobile Ads SDK

 - A working Unity project configured with Google Mobile Ads SDK.
-Refer to the Quick Start for details.
+Refer to Get Started for details.

 Step 1: Set up Verizon Media

 Under Applications and Sites, click the button to create your app and select your preferred platform.

 Fill out the form and click Save and Add Placement to create your app.

 Once you've created an app, you will need to create a Placement.
 Select a Placement Type, fill out the form, and click Save & Monetize.
 Take note of your Placement ID.
 You will need this in the next step.

 You will need to add an Ad Source to your placement.
 On the next form, select Verizon Media SSP as an Ad Source and fill out the form with the required information.
 Once you've completed the form, click Save.